-Write down on properties for sale of approximately RMB5,000,000 for the year ended 31 December 2022 represented the write down of certain car parking spaces of the Group to their net realisable value when the Group adjusted the selling price of these car parking spaces below cost to promote the sale.
+Write down on properties for sale of approximately RMB5,035,000 for the year ended 31 December 2022 represented the write down of certain car parking spaces of the Group to their net realisable value when the Group adjusted the selling price of these car parking spaces below cost to promote the sale.
+No adjustments to the price of the properties for sale below cost were made by the Group during the year ended 31 December 2023.